LoopZ/V8Power/EXAMPLES/README.txt

 Example 12 (EX10.BAT)

 Portable string lookups and language translations with vecho.
-Should work in nearly all versions of DOS as long as V8Power Tools are present.
+As long as V8Power Tools are present, it should mostly work in nearly all versions of DOS command shells.